mactavishkkk/joseph/README.md

 - Integration with Google's Gemini AI API
 - Support for live reload using `nodemon`
-- Modeling and data science with python and R
+- Modeling and data science with python and R (_for more information, read the readme.md of each module_)

 ## Requirements